Mist nets in Nakula Natural Area Reserve

 Hawai'i 'Amakihi in Mistnet

-MFBRP can learn lots of information about banded Kiwikiu.
+MFBRP can learn lots of information about color-banded Kiwikiu.

 Alex Wang searching for Kiwikiu

 Mist-netting and Banding

 Our team employs a variety of field techniques in order to identify and monitor birds in the wild.
 One of these techniques is mist-netting and banding.
 The capture of birds in the wild provides biologists with insight into the health and demographics of the bird species being studied.

 Individuals are each fitted with an aluminum band with a unique numerical combination issued by the US Fish and Wildlife Service.
 Data are collected on the bird's health, reproductive status, age, and morphological measurements.
 From this information, we are able to monitor population changes and individual fitness.
 These bands have been developed to fit around the birds' leg like a solid bracelet and do not affect the birds' lives or mobility in any way after they are released.

 Key species are also fitted with an individual combination of three colored plastic bands.
 Color-banding individuals allows for field identification without recapturing the bird.
 We use binoculars to view the birds from a far and read the color combination.
 This is called a re-sight.
 These re-sights over time help us collect data on survival estimates for individuals, create maps of territories, find nests and pairs, and have more accurate life history information.
 This is of particular importance in small populations so that we can estimate population size and reproductive success of individual pairs.

 Nest and Fledgling Searching